zaffnet/zaffnet.github.io/_posts/2025-09-01-persona-vectors.md

 ![Hand-drawn diagram of persona vector discovery and steering](/assets/img/persona-dials.svg)

-The clever part: you can find these directions without retraining the model.
+The clever part: these directions can be found without retraining the model.
 Just compare how the activations differ when the model is being helpful versus when it's being snarky.
 Train a simple classifier (literally logistic regression), and boom—the classifier's weights point straight at the "snark direction."

 Here's the simplified version of what that looks like: